Ronaldksunny/BentRockCharts/README.md

 ## How to use

-Copy the files needed for rendering the charts to your project.
-For example if you need to render bar chart and line chart copy `LineChartView` and `BarChartView` and its superclass file `ChartView` to your project.
-Initialize the view by providing the json.
+Copy the `BentrockCharts.framework` to your project and import the module wherever needed.
+Initialize the view by providing the json and add it as a subView.

 ```swift
 var lineChartView = LineChartView(json: jsonData)